 Activation of fear

 Fear is triggered whenever the body feels threatened, and in most cases, it comes from the early stages of our development, when we were between 0 and 12 months old.
-It is what has made it possible for us to survive as babies, because in our first stage as human beings we are purely focused on our instinct and on their needs, and all we care about is having them fully covered, emotional needs, food resources (eating or drinking), protecting ourselves from cold or heat, etc. On the other hand, fear is also imbued through all kinds of external stimuli, keeping us always in an unconscious tension state due to the multiple threats that we may encounter in our daily routine.
+It is what has made it possible for us to survive as babies, because in our first stage as human beings we are purely focused on our instinct and on our needs, and all we care about is having them fully covered: emotional needs, food resources (eating or drinking), protecting ourselves from cold or heat, etc. On the other hand, fear is also imbued through all kinds of external stimuli, keeping us always in an unconscious tension state due to the multiple threats that we may encounter in our daily routine.

 The two parts of fear

 This instinctive and sometimes uncontrollable feeling has two components.
 The first one is the pure unconscious reaction (automatic reflexes, protective movements, internal sensations that we do not control, changes in our organs such as tightening muscles, putting goosebumps, coughing, breathing agitated, screaming, etc), and the second component is the one that has the ability to learn something from the situation which is causing that reaction.

 It is basically this second component that ends up directing our life, because it is a mental process that has the ability to analyze that which is “frightening” us, but that most of the time copies what it has recorded from others (for example, if our child sees us scared by something, he will copy that reaction in its “learning” component, and when it happens to him, by pure copying process, he will act the same, even if in principle, for him, it’s no logical).

 From 9-10 months of life, we already have enough information about how to act in different situations for everything we have seen in our environment, so that we create a small mechanism within us, that is in charge of analyzing and deciding what kind of reaction we should use when something similar happens to us.